What is a product life cycle analysis and management

-Several of these factors may be included in the product life cycle analysis. the great analysis can also compare competing brands of a particular product.
+Several of these factors may be included in the product life cycle analysis.
+The analysis can also compare competing brands of a particular product.

-This type of analysis may be useful when brands are targeting different market segments.
+This analysis may be useful when brands target different market segments.
 However, the market attractiveness dimensions of the grid will be constant across all brands targeting the market.

-The new product opportunities may also be identified through the analysis of preference maps.
-Positioning studies overtime can measure the impact of repositioning strategies.
+The new product opportunities may be identified by analyzing preference maps.
+Positioning studies can measure the impact of repositioning strategies.

 Other Product Analysis Methods

-Products and markets have life cycles that call for changing marketing strategies over time.
-Every new product follows the product life cycle.
+Products and markets have life cycles that call for changing marketing strategies.
+Every new product follows a product life cycle.
 It passes through the stages of emergence, accelerating growth phase, declining growth, maturity, and decline.

-What is the purpose of the product life cycle?
+What are the different stages of the product life cycle?

 The different stages of the product life cycle are as follows: (1) Emergence, (2) Accelerating growth, and (3) declining growth.